johnnolan/johnnolan.dev/src/random/articles/chrome-extension-leadership-quotes.md

 Chrome Extension Console.

 ## Publishing

 To publish your shiney new tab/extension go here

 [https://chrome.google.com/webstore/developer/dashboard](https://chrome.google.com/webstore/developer/dashboard)
 and click ```Add new item```.

 Upload your zip folder here and after you should find you can fine tune your extension with a few extra options.

 Once thing that is a bit shitty is you need to pay a one off $5 when you first submit an extension.
 I gather this is to deter people from spamming so much but meh.

 Once you are happy publish your extension, wait up to an hour and then go show your friends, your mum and co-workers and show them how awesome you are.

 ## Conclusion

-So there you go, the whole thing is quite simple to setup, except the horrible Chomre Extension Admin Console interface, but hey, it's functional!
+So there you go, the whole thing is quite simple to setup, except the horrible Chrome Extension Admin Console interface, but hey, it's functional!